 Both Unit Trust and OEICs can be used in an ISA which provides tax advantages.

-An ISA or Individual Saving Account are tax-free savings accounts.
-There are two types of ISAs, Equity ISAs and Cash ISAs.
-Equity ISAs invest in all of the types of investments we have discussed above, so your capital is not guaranteed, in fact to qualify there must be a chance of losing at least 5% of the investment.
+ISAs or Individual Saving Account are tax-free savings accounts.
+There are two types of ISAs, stocks and shares ISAs and Cash ISAs.
+Stocks and Shares ISAs invest in all of the types of investments we have discussed above, so your capital is not guaranteed, in fact to qualify there must be a chance of losing at least 5% of the investment.
 With Cash ISAs your capital is guaranteed and cash ISAs can be thought of as simply a tax free savings account.

 Junior ISAs (JISA)